Ga verder naar de inhoud

 During lunch, we invite you to meet and listen to presentations of a number of projects and ideas from festival organisers on a variety of subjects, and to discuss possible collaboration and co-production opportunities with them.

-8. Workshop EFFE Seal for Festival Cities and Regions at the City Chambers: The workshop will explore how festivals contribute to local cultural policies, the values policymakers assign to them, and how these expectations are implemented in practice.
+8. Workshop EFFE Seal for Festival Cities and Regions at the City Chambers (including lunch): The workshop will explore how festivals contribute to local cultural policies, the values policymakers assign to them, and how these expectations are implemented in practice.
+Facilitated by strategy group members of A Soul for Europe: Nicolas Bertrand, Manager and independent consultant, and Nele Hertling, Director of the Performing Arts section of the Academy of Arts Berlin, as well as Elena Polivtseva independent researcher and a co-founder of Culture Policy Room and Leonie Facius, Research Master student.
+The lunch will be offered to participants by the City of Edinburgh Council.

 Wednesday 30 April